Brand: Omega

 Caliber: Omega 321, manual wound

-And from 1966-1968 this reference still featured good old caliber 321.
-We all love it!
+From 1966-1968 this reference featured legendary caliber 321.

 Stainless steel case